 It was a big loss for the torrenting community after KickAss Torrents closed down, but it also paved the way for other torrenting sites to flourish.
 The Pirate Bay has become the world’s most famous torrenting website after the incident.
 The huge amount of torrent links are a haven for those who are looking to download various types of files.

 Unlike before, the annoying, X-rated ads have disappeared and their links have become very well-indexed over the course of years.
+And their torrent search feature is great.
 The downside of The Pirate Bay is that it often goes offline for a few days.
 It goes back online again after some time but it’s inconvenient when you need to download something and it’s down.
 The comments section are also not as stellar anymore since it was raided last 2014.

-All in all, The Pirate Bay is our top contender for the best KickAss alternative.
-To learn how to use TPB, check out our guide here.
+All in all, The Pirate Bay is my top contender for the best KickAss alternative.
+To learn how to use TPB, check out my detailed guide here.

 Their movie library is quite impressive.
 With over four thousand movies of different types of genre, no wonder it’s one of the top options for torrenting.
 It’s also reported to be used by Popcorn Time as their source of movie content.
 YTS.am was named YTS.ag before, so you might think that it’s a fake site but they actually changed the domain name a bit.

 Unlike the old-fashioned way of downloading movies and watching them for later, Popcorn Time differs from other torrenting sites like KickAss Torrents.
 It allows you to stream videos using the BitTorrent P2P protocol, so it’s like torrenting plus Netflix in one app.
 And its edge among its counterparts?
 It claims that it will never be taken down.